Industry Classification Systems Overview

 Use this quick decision guide to select the most defensible standard for your workflow:

-- If your workflow is U.S.-focused and modern reporting/analytics: use NAICS.
+• If your workflow is U.S.-focused and built around modern reporting or analytics: use NAICS.

-- If you need historical comparability or legacy datasets: use SIC (and optionally cross-reference NAICS).
+• If you need historical comparability or legacy datasets: use SIC and, when useful, cross-reference NAICS.

-- If you’re classifying UK or AU/NZ entities for regional reporting: use UKSIC or ANZSIC.
+• If you are classifying UK or Australia/New Zealand entities for regional reporting: use UKSIC or ANZSIC.

-When accuracy matters (compliance, underwriting, regulated reporting, or high-stakes segmentation), the right choice is not just “the right system,” but also the right scope (enterprise vs location) and the right version (year/edition).
+When accuracy matters for compliance, underwriting, regulated reporting, or high-stakes segmentation, the right choice is not only the correct system.
+It is also the correct scope and the correct version.

 Industry codes vs product codes vs occupational codes

 A common data mistake is mixing code families that serve different purposes.
-Use the correct code type for the question you’re trying to answer:
+Use the correct code type for the question you are trying to answer.

-- SOC classifies occupations; CIP classifies instructional programs
+• SOC classifies occupations and CIP classifies instructional programs

 How SICCODE.com supports defensible classification

 Classification is only as reliable as the governance behind it.
-SICCODE.com supports consistent, explainable use of SIC and NAICS codes by pairing directory access with documented methodology, review standards, and accuracy guidance.
+SICCODE.com supports consistent, explainable use of NAICS and SIC codes by pairing directory access with documented methodology, review standards, and accuracy guidance.

 Learn how SICCODE.com governs classification

-Use the Authority Hub for governance, methodology, and review standards across SIC and NAICS.
+Use the Authority Hub for governance, methodology, and review standards across NAICS and SIC.

 Compare systems and reduce mismatch errors